-While renewable generation technology becoming competitive with existing fossil fuel technologies, there is more uncertainty around the pace of development of technologies downstream and behind the meter in the electricity value chain.
+Pace of Development of Distributed Energy Resources Technology While renewable generation technology is becoming competitive with existing fossil fuel technologies, there is more uncertainty around the pace of development of technologies downstream and behind the meter in the electricity value chain.
 More specifically, these distributed energy resources (DERs) are both physical and virtual assets that can be deployed across the grid.
-They are often close to load, and typically behind the meter-such as a residential or commercial rooftop solar installation, or wind turbine serving a single household or an industrial facility.
+They are often close to load, and typically "behind the meter"-such as a residential or commercial rooftop solar installation, or wind turbine serving a single household or an industrial facility.
 The movement toward an integrated grid, with efficiency and consumption working together for mutual benefit, is advancing rapidly.
 Big data is playing an important role, allowing the flow of information among multiple parties, facilitating dynamic adjustments to real-time market and operational conditions, and promoting efficiencies for transmission and distribution networks.
-However, there are a number of DER technologies-such as solar arrays, wind turbines, micro-grids, combined heat and power systems, backup generation, and energy storage - that need to evolve to make large scale distributed systems a reality (37).
-A particular challenge is energy storage, where a number of technologies are being developed as shown in Figure 5.
+However, there are a number of DER technologies - such as solar arrays, wind turbines, micro-grids, combined heat and power systems, backup generation, and energy storage - that need to evolve to make large scale distributed systems a reality.36 A particular challenge is energy storage, where a number of technologies are being developed as shown in Figure 5 (see next page).